 Dutch naval vessels continue to patrol the Gulf of Aden and off the Horn of Africa, conducting anti-piracy missions as part of the European Union's Operation Atalanta.
 Forward Support Element (FSE) Mirage, a four-person detachment based in al-Minhad Airbase, UAE, provides additional logistical support to Dutch marines operating in the area, as well as to Dutch aircraft using the base.
 Dutch participation in the operation is scheduled to end by 2018.
-Additionally, between six and 15 Dutch military personnel participate in the 150-man European Training Mission in Somalia (EUTM), helping train the

-Somali Army.
-(Sources: Ministry of Defence [207], Ministry of Defence [208], Government of the Netherlands [209])
+Additionally, between six and 15 Dutch military personnel participate in the 150-man European Training Mission in Somalia (EUTM), helping train the Somali Army.
+Dutch support for EUTM Somalia also ended in March 2018 due to personnel shortages and according to the Dutch Ministry of Defense, "a limited military effectiveness of the mission."
+(Sources: Ministry of Defence, Ministry of Defence, Government of the Netherlands, Naval Today)